Chicken Sounds and What They Mean

 Hens are always talking amongst themselves.
 All those clucks and squawks means something, and while some of the meanings are obvious – the explosive squawking of a bird running away in panic, for example – others are more subtle.

-Here are ten ways in which you can eavesdrop on the chicken chatter and brush up on the bantam banter.
+Here are ten ways in which you can eavesdrop on the chicken chat and brush up on the bantam banter.

 A calm, gently rising borrrrb.
 This is the sound hens make as they peck their way through the grass or chicken run, and it means two things.
 It indicates that the chicken is enjoying the endless search for quick snacks, and it’s also telling the other birds ‘everything is fine’.
 A flock of hens saying borrrb together sends out the reassuring message that there’s nothing to worry about.

 The cluck-cum-squawk.
 This brief, excited cry usually means that there has been some sort of confrontation, usually between a meek hen and a more dominant one who has muscled in to see what snacks the more timid bird has found.
 The sound is also used if a hen is surprised by something, such as the chicken-run door opening suddenly.

 The ‘squawk bomb’.
 This is when the hen clucks, gobbles and squawks in one hysterical flurry.
 It sounds as if the bird is about to explode in a cloud of feathers.
 This is the chicken’s main alarm call, expressing fear and also telling the other birds to run.
 The causes can be vehicles, dogs, people trying to pick up the hen, or predators.

 Cackling.
 This is the name often used for the familiar Buk-buk-buk-badaaak! call.
 Repeated several times, and loudly, it is the sound many hens produce after laying an egg.
 The hen moves away from the egg and then begins cackling.
 It is thought to be a way of luring potential predators away from the egg and the nest.